 - Tour C

-The main attractions of this tour are white beaches that hug the jagged coastline of Matinloc Island and Helicopter Island.
+This tour’s main attractions are white beaches that hug the jagged coastline of Matinloc Island and Helicopter Island.
 The highlight of the tour is indeed the Secret beach, a small beautiful sand beach enclosed by towering karst cliffs.
 Matinloc Island is a bit far away and exposed to the open sea.
-Therefore, this tour can be cancelled, or some of its spots can be changed because of the strong wind and rough sea.
+Therefore, this tour could be cancelled, or some of its spots could be changed because of the strong wind and rough sea.
 A good idea could be to do this tour with a speedboat as we did.

 Stops: Matinloc Shrine, Secret Beach, Hidden Beach, Tapiutan Island, Helicopter Island